The goal of this module is to support the integration of reinforcement

 process answers with an action for this agent.
 Only then, the simulation is resumed

-and the callback registered in OpenGymMultiAgentInterface::NotifyCurrentState
+and the callback registered in OpenGymMultiAgentInterface::NotifyCurrentState is called with the

 action.
 Note the one to one relation between environment steps and calls